-While the overwhelming majority of patients are very pleased with the results of their refractive surgery, it is important for you to review potential risks and complications.
+While the overwhelming majority of patients are very pleased with the results of their LASIK, it is important for you to review potential risks and complications.

 Here are three very good sources: